2020 Rot am See shooting: Shooting

-The shooting either occurred inside a restaurant or inside a train station and a nearby house.
+The shooting occurred in a restaurant located next to the train station.
 The motive is suspected to be a family dispute.
 Three men and three women were killed, aged from 36 to 69.
 The victims were family members of the shooter, including his parents.
 The shooting happened around 12:45 local time (11:45 UTC).
 German authorities on Saturday increased their investigation into the motivation behind the shooting.
 Criminologist and criminal psychologist Rudolf Egg said that the shooter acted impulsively and explosively, ruling out the possibility that the attack was premeditated.
 The shooter had no prior criminal record.
 The shooter accused his mother of trying to "poison him with female hormones" and said that she "destroyed his life".
 There was no evidence supporting the shooter's claims.
 The shooter also claimed that his mother verbally abused him as a child and resented him for being born male since she wanted a second daughter instead.